GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/08.471-480/03.Once-in-Jerusalem/docs.md

 ---
+title: |
-title: 473.
-Once in Jerusalem
+    473. Once in Jerusalem - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 473.
+Once in Jerusalem.
+Once in Jerusalem of old  Our Saviour washed their feet  Who climbed with Him Judea's hills,  And roved its valleys sweet.
+With lowly attitude and mien  To them He bowed the knee,  Thus showing how love's service blends  With meek humility.
+    keywords:  |
-    keywords: Church Hymnal, Once in Jerusalem, Once in Jerusalem of old  ,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Once in Jerusalem, Once in Jerusalem of old  .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 473. ONCE IN JERUSALEM
+####  Church Hymnal 1941,

 ```txt
 1.